by Bathandekile Nenjelele

 Unlike many of my fellow students I was quite lucky; the school I went to was a pretty good semi-private school.
 I did well throughout my years in high school but not well enough to land a bursary or get accepted to Wits.

-"For quite a long time I believed that it was my fault and that I wasn’t clever enough or smart enough.
+What better could a person need in life but the tools to help build their own future?"For quite a long time I believed that it was my fault and that I wasn’t clever enough or smart enough.
 Now that I am doing the Foundation programme I am slowly realizing that this is not true, the academic support that we are receiving is enabling each one of us to believe in ourselves and to develop within us an ‘’I can’’ mindset."

 Thanks to the CIDA Foundation Year Programme, I am doing just that!